 Thank you for your interest in volunteering with the Sequoia Humane Society.
 The important work our organization accomplishes would not be possible without the generous contributions of our volunteers.

-Volunteer orientations are held the first Sunday of the month at 2 p.m. (unless otherwise noted) at the shelter.
-We ask all volunteers make a minimum of a 6 month commitment with regular volunteering each month.
-Please complete your volunteer application online, or arrive 15 minutes early to complete it onsite.
-Thank you.
+We offer an in-person orientation on the first Sunday of the month at 2 p.m. at the shelter.
+We ask all volunteers make a minimum of a 6 month commitment with at least 5 hours each month.

 For more information please contact our Volunteer Coordinator at [email protected], or by phone at 707.442.1782.